 The Occupational Pension Schemes (Charges and Governance) Regulations 2015 introduced a cap on the charges of default strategies used for automatic enrolment.
 This cap limits the total annual cost to members whose funds are invested in the default to 0.75% of funds under management.
-The cap applies to all scheme and investment administration charges.47 Transaction costs (third-party costs generated when investments are sold and bought on the market) and some performance fees for investment managers are excluded from the charge cap.48 https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/557888/charge-cap-guidance.pdf
+There are alternative permissible combination charges comprising of either a percentage of funds plus a percentage of contribution or a percentage of funds plus a flat fee.
+The cap applies to all scheme and investment administration charges.
+48 Transaction costs (third-party costs generated when investments are sold and bought on the market) and some performance fees for investment managers are excluded from the charge cap.
+49 A de minimis was introduced in 2022 restricting the use of flat fees such that a pension provider may not charge a member a flat fee if the total value of their rights within a default arrangement is £100.00 or less.